 Advantages of TPO Roof Membranes

-TPO roofing membranes offer important benefits compared to other single-ply roof membranes.
+TPO roofing membranes offer important benefits compared to other single-ply roofing membranes.
 These membranes have a high amount of energy efficiency and a high degree of flexibility and durability.
 They aren’t prone to cracks, shrinkage, and other kinds of wear and tear that can shorten their lifespan.
-They’re also easy to install and can be done within a short timeframe, depending on a roof’s square footage.
+They’re also easy to install and can be done within a short timeframe, depending on a roof’s square foot.

 TPO Roofing System Maintenance

 TPO roofs can last for decades as long as they have proper maintenance.
 Although they’re durable, they can develop problems over time.
-This material expands and contracts naturally due to changes in temperature.
-This can lead to failing seams that pull apart and allow water to get through.
+This material expands and contracts naturally due to temperature changes.
+This can lead to failing seams that pull apart and allow for water damage.
 Severe storms, such as hail storms, can also cause damage that requires prompt repairs.

 TPO Roof Inspections